submariner-io/submariner-website/src/content/development/release-process/_index.en.md

 This will take several minutes.
 You can monitor the progress from the project's main page.
 In the branches/tags pull-down above the file list heading, select the tag for the new version.
 A small yellow circle icon should be present to the right of the file list heading which indicates a job is in progress.
 You can click it to see details.
-There may be several checks for the job listed but the important one is `Release Images`.
+There may be several checks for the job listed but the important one is "Release Images".
 When complete, the indicator icon will change to either a green check mark on success or a red X on failure.
 A failure likely means the artifacts were not published to Quay, in which case select the failed check, inspect the logs, correct the issue and re-run the job.